Student pilots are often confused about whether they need an iPad for flying.

-They spend so much time looking at the iPad and navigate, that they forget to learn about flying the airplane using visual references outside.
+They spend so much time looking at the iPad and navigating that they forget to learn about flying the airplane using visual references outside.

-So in case a pilot needs to fly using outside references, the student pilot unaware of the outside world will be lost entirely.
+So, if a pilot needs to fly using outside references, the student pilot, unaware of the outside world, will be lost entirely.

-A student pilot that always flies using the iPad tends to use the Foreflight app and know exactly what is their current location and where they are heading.
+A student pilot who always flies using the iPad tends to use the Foreflight app and know their current location and direction.

-When is the right time for student pilots to buy their iPad?
+When is the right time for student pilots to buy their iPads?

-Or at least a student pilot must wait until they get their first solo flight.
+Or at least a student pilot must wait until their first solo flight.

-Getting used to with iPad while listening to your flight instructor can overwhelm you with information, and you may not learn anything at all.
+Getting used to the iPad while listening to your flight instructor can overwhelm you with information, and you may not learn anything.

 Let me share a story with you first.

-When I begin my flight training, the first flight was short.
+When I began my flight training, the first flight was short.
 It was an orientation flight, and I did not touch the controls.
-I only felt the control.
+I only felt the power.

-At that time, I did not know what is going to happen in the next few flights.
+At that time, I did not know what would happen in the next few flights.

-When I finally got to fly the airplane, I understood how sensitive the controls are.
-A slight movement of the yoke pitched the aircraft up and down hundreds of feet.
+When I finally got to fly the airplane, I understood how sensitive the controls were.
+A slight movement pitched the aircraft up and down hundreds of feet.

 But it was OK.
 It is common for student pilots in their first few flights.

-However, on my next flight, my flight instructor started to teach me a lot of things like flying the airplane and use visual references outside.
+However, my flight instructor taught me many things on my next flight, like flying the airplane and using visual references outside.